qcodespp/qcodespp.github.io/docs/source/offline_plotting.rst

 Saving and loading
 ------------------
-The entire state of the program can be saved in .igs format.
-Including linecuts, fits, etc etc.
+You can 'Save Session' and 'Restore Session' in the '.igs' format from the 'File' menu.
+The raw data is *not* saved, rather the filepath is saved, and the data reloaded upon Restore.
+If the filepath changes (e.g. you moved the data, or are loading the session on a different computer), you will be prompted to find the new data location.
+The program will then try to load *all* the data by looking at the new relative filepath, so even if you have 1000 files, you should only have to manually relocate one of them.

 Exporting data and filters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you need to do further analysis in another program/notebook, you can export the data in the 'Export processed data' menu.
+If you need to do further analysis in another program/notebook, export the data using the 'Export processed data' menu.
 You can save in .dat, .csv or .json format.
-Note that for 1D data the .dat format is quite limiting, since numpy dat files do not support arrays of different lengths.
-Therefore fit lines are not exported, and in general combined 1D data files will not work.
-However, both features are supported by .csv and .json.
-For python, I recommend a json, because it can be easily loaded as a python dictionary:
+For python, .json is likely the best choice, because it does not have the limitations of numpy .dat files, and is easily loaded as a `python <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>__` `dictionary <https://www.w3schools.com/python/python_dictionaries.asp>__` using

 .. code-block:: python

   import json
   with open('filename.json') as f:
       data=json.load(f)

+2D data exported as .json can be loaded into a notebook using ``data=qcodespp.load_2d_json(filename)``.
+This returns a dictionary with the data reshaped correctly.

+Limitations in the numpy .dat formatter places limitations on what 1D data can be exported to .dat.
+Fits will *not* exported, and combined 1D files cannot be exported unless all arrays are of the same length.
+These limitations do not exist for .csv and .json.

 Saving and loading appearance presets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^